 (5) The committee chair may provide to the committee members in advance of the hearing copies of (a) the conduct officer’s notification of imposition of discipline (or referral to the committee) and (b) the notice of appeal (or any response to referral) by the respondent.
 If doing so, however, the chair should remind the members that these "pleadings" are not evidence of any facts they may allege.

 (6) The parties may agree before the hearing to designate specific exhibits as admissible without objection and, if they do so, whether the committee chair may provide copies of these admissible exhibits to the committee members before the hearing.
 (7) The student conduct officer, upon request, shall provide reasonable assistance to the respondent and complainant in obtaining relevant and admissible evidence that is within the college's control.
 (8) Communications between committee members and other hearing participants regarding any issue in the proceeding, other than procedural communications that are necessary to maintain an orderly process, are generally prohibited without notice and opportunity for all parties to participate, and any improper "ex parte" communication shall be placed on the record, as further provided in RCW 34.05.455.
 (9) In cases heard by the committee, each party may be accompanied at the hearing by a non-attorney assistant of their choice.
 The respondent in all appeals before the committee, or a complainant in an appeal involving allegations of sexual misconduct before the committee, may elect to be represented by an attorney at their own cost, but will be deemed to have waived that right unless, at least four (4) business days before the hearing, written notice of the attorney's identity and participation is filed with the committee chair with a copy to the student conduct officer.
 The committee will ordinarily be advised by an assistant attorney general.
 If the respondent and/or the complainant is represented by an attorney, the student conduct officer may also be represented by a second, appropriately screened assistant attorney general.

+(10) At the option of the College President, the College may appoint an Administrative Law Judge to serve as a hearing officer responsible for handling procedural matters otherwise assigned to the Chair and to conduct the hearing on behalf of the student conduct committee.